munificent/craftinginterpreters/book/a-map-of-the-territory.md

 It turns out this is like asking the difference between a fruit and a vegetable.
 That seems like a binary either-or choice, but actually "fruit" is a *botanical* term and "vegetable" is *culinary*.
-One does not imply the negation of the other.
+One does not strictly imply the negation of the other.
 There are fruits that aren't vegetables (apples) and vegetables that are not fruits (carrots), but also edible plants that are both fruits *and* vegetables, like tomatoes.

 <span name="veg"></span></span>